sliriano/EthPolls_POC/README.md

 Holding votes on a blockchain allows for votes to be protected by voting bots via Ethereum's protocol (specifically gas transaction fees), this also unincetivices uneducated users to vote since each vote will cost a small amount of ether and each voter can only vote once.
 EthPolls removes the third part and ensures additional security and honesty regarding votes.

+This project is not yet completed and would appreciate the contribution and feedback of others in the community.